pedromomGH/Python-Based-Complex-Event-Processing/README.md

 The datasets have their own licenses:
 - IoT Dataset: CC BY 4.0
 - PaySim Dataset: CC BY-SA 4.0

-## Support

-For questions or issues:
-- Open an issue on GitHub
-- Contact: pedromom@estgv.ipv.pt

 ## Acknowledgments